i2-open/i2goSignals/README.md

 docker build . --tag i2gosignals
 ```

-This project currently uses MongoDB for event, key, and stream management.
+This project uses MongoDB for event, key, and stream storage, management, and recovery.

-Run the ssef server and the database using docker-compose
+Run the i2goSignals server and Mongo database using docker-compose

 ## Demonstration Set Up
 in the file `docker-compose.yml` is a sample set up that demonstrates both Push and Pull stream scenarios between 2 separate i2goSignals